ChrisHobday/com.blizzard.BattleNet/README.md

 ```console
 flatpak install flathub org.freedesktop.Platform//23.08 org.freedesktop.Sdk//23.08
 ```
+- Download and install WineStaging Flatpaks from https://github.com/ChrisHobday/org.winehq.WineStaging/releases (This Flatpak uses them as a base)
 - Switch to WineStaging branch (If you cloned repo) (Run this from within the com.blizzard.BattleNet directory)
 ```console
 git checkout WineStaging